Judithokon/Machine-Learning-for-Pipeline-Failure-Prediction-and-Risk-Mitigation/README.md

 ## Acknowledgements

 We would like to express our gratitude to the contributors and developers of the open-source libraries and frameworks used in this project.

-## Contact

-For any questions or inquiries, please contact us at pipelineguard@example.com.

-Feel free to customize the README file further to include additional information specific to your project.